 Priorities for future research

 We synthesized how mistletoe infection typically modifies the functional processes of its host tree and how mistletoe infection affects stand dynamics with time.
 We highlighted recently established links between a global increase in tree mortality rates following mistletoe infection and prolongued drought, which is anticipated to worsen in many ecosystems under the predicted changes in climate.
-Nonetheless, parasite supported tree mortality is rarely damaging the entire stand, but rather initiates localized gaps that have positive effects for floral and faunal biodiversity, leading to an increase positive perception of mistletoe parasites as ecosystem engineers.
+Nonetheless, parasite induced tree mortality is rarely damaging the entire stand, but rather initiates localized gaps that have positive effects for floral and faunal biodiversity, leading to a positive perception of mistletoe parasites as ecosystem engineers.
 Next, we highlight the most promising approaches to monitor and manage infected stands and conclude with suggestions for future research that examines the link between mistletoe infection and tree mortality.

 Promising monitoring and management approaches